 Stripped of any clues as to their origin, these images must be interpreted by the viewer—a kind of Rorschach test.
 It’s up to the mind’s eye to evaluate the scale, material, and timeframe and then to categorize them based on a lifetime of experience with known forms—a human figure or face, an animal, molten glass or rock, or perhaps a Brancusi sculpture.

-What is controlled are the size, frequency, pacing, and travel of the water drops.
+Over thousands of frames the size, frequency, pacing, and travel of water drops are adjusted to capture, not tame, the wild flow and forces at work.
 Collisions are encouraged!
-Final framing and the knifes-edge of focus are painstakingly set over time, as the bright moment of capture (at about 1/30,000th of a second) is adjusted to reveal different aspects of ascent and decay.
+The final framing and knife-edge focus are painstakingly set over time, as the bright moment of capture (at about 1/30,000th of a second) is adjusted to reveal different aspects of ascent and decay.